Time-Consistent Asset Allocation for Risk Measures in a L\'evy Market: Lemmas and Proofs

-\begin{myproof}[Proof of Proposition \ref{un non-negative}] We show this property by backward induction.
+\begin{myproof}[Proof of Proposition \ref{un non-negative}] Denote the optimal deterministic control function by $\hat{u}$.
+We show the desired property by backward induction.
 Therefore, we show at each time point $n \in \{0,\ldots,T-1\}$ that the derivative of $J_n$ with respect to ${\hat{u}}_{n+1}$ at the point $0+$ is non-negative.
 Combining this with the concavity of $J_n$ (Proposition \ref{Jn concave}) and the independence of $x$ (Theorem \ref{deterministic control function}), i.e., we can identify $J_n (x,{\hat{u}}) = J_n({\hat{u}})$ (see Equation (\ref{J def})), giving the claim.
-Indeed, for a maximum of a differentiable one-dimensional concave function, the derivative is non-negative for all smaller values and non-positive for bigger values.
+Indeed, for a maximum of a differentiable one-dimensional concave function, the derivative is then non-negative for all smaller values and non-positive for bigger values.

 The induction start is similar to the induction step.
-Hence, we only show the induction step for an arbitrary $n \in \{0,\ldots,T-1\}$:\\ Using Equation (\ref{eq: umschreibung xt-xn}), where the existence of the expected value is guaranteed due to the second assumption of this theorem, and Proposition \ref{risk measure formula}, it holds that
+Hence, we only show the induction step for an arbitrary $n \in \{0,\ldots,T-1\}$:\\ Using Equation (\ref{eq: umschreibung xt-xn}), where the existence of the expected value is guaranteed due to the second assumption of this theorem, the monotonicity of $\T$ and $\T'$, and Proposition \ref{risk measure formula}, it holds that

 We show that the last fraction is bounded.
-Hence, the second part of the term is converging to $0$ for $u$ going to $0+$.
-We get with the Hölder inequality using $p = \frac{\alpha}{\alpha-1}$ and $q=\alpha$:
+Hence, the second part of the term converges to $0$ for $u$ going to $0+$.
+We get with the H{\"o}lder inequality using $p = \frac{\alpha}{\alpha-1}$ and $q=\alpha$: